-The transition from preclinical education to clinical practice represents a critical period for patient safety among nursing students.
-During this phase, limited clinical experience combined with increased responsibility may increase the risk of errors related to patient safety and clinical decision-making.
-Educational strategies that strengthen patient safety awareness and cognitive readiness before clinical exposure are therefore essential.
-This study is designed as a single-center, parallel-group, randomized controlled trial.
-It will be conducted at the Faculty of Health Sciences, Department of Nursing, Agri Ibrahim Cecen University.
-Participants will consist of second-year undergraduate nursing students who are preparing to begin surgical clinical practice for the first time.
-After baseline assessment, eligible participants will be randomly assigned to either an intervention group or a control group using stratified randomization based on gender and grade point average.
-The intervention group will receive a patient safety-focused digital microlearning program delivered online for seven consecutive days.
-The program consists of short, scenario-based modules lasting approximately 3-5 minutes each and addresses topics such as patient safety risks, clinical error recognition, prioritization, and decision-making under stress.
-Participants will be able to access the modules flexibly within a daily time limit.
-The control group will receive standard patient safety education as part of the undergraduate nursing curriculum without additional intervention.
-Outcome measures will be collected at three time points: baseline prior to the intervention (T0), immediately after completion of the intervention (T1), and during the first week of surgical clinical practice (T2).
-Primary outcomes include changes in patient safety awareness and clinical error recognition performance.
-Secondary outcomes include clinical decision-making under stress, perceived readiness for clinical practice, self-confidence, and acceptability of the digital microlearning program.
-This study involves an educational intervention only and does not include any invasive procedures, drugs, or medical devices.
-Participation is voluntary, and written informed consent will be obtained from all participants.
-The study has been submitted for ethical review and will be conducted in accordance with ethical principles for research involving human participants.
+The transition from classroom-based nursing education to surgical clinical practice is a critical period for patient safety.
+During this phase, limited clinical experience, increased responsibility, unfamiliar ward routines, and supervisory dynamics may affect students' ability to recognize patient-safety risks, identify clinical errors, prioritize action, and communicate concerns appropriately.
+This study was designed as a single-center, parallel-group randomized controlled trial with an explanatory mixed-methods extension.
+It was conducted at the Faculty of Health Sciences, Department of Nursing, Agri Ibrahim Cecen University.
+The recruitment frame consisted of second-year undergraduate nursing students registered for the relevant surgical nursing course and preparing to begin surgical clinical practice.
+Of 111 students registered on the course, 21 were excluded before randomization because of previous course failure or repetition, absenteeism, or other ineligibility.
+Ninety students were randomized in a 1:1 ratio and analyzed according to the intention-to-treat principle.
+Participants were assigned to either a digital microlearning intervention group or a standard education control group.
+The intervention group received a patient safety-focused digital microlearning program delivered online for seven consecutive days in addition to standard education.
+The program consisted of short, scenario-based modules lasting approximately 3-5 minutes each.
+Module content addressed patient identification, medication safety, patient-safety risk recognition, clinical error recognition, prioritization, escalation, and decision-making under stress.
+The control group received standard patient-safety education as part of the undergraduate nursing curriculum without additional digital microlearning.
+Outcome measures were collected at four time points: baseline before the program (T0), immediately after completion of the intervention (T1), at the end of the first week of surgical clinical practice (T2), and at the end of the seventh week of surgical clinical practice (T3).
+Primary outcomes were patient-safety awareness and clinical error recognition performance.
+Secondary outcomes included clinical decision-making under stress, clinical practice readiness, clinical self-confidence, behavioral transfer during clinical practice, and acceptability of the digital microlearning program.
+During the seven weeks of surgical clinical practice, students also completed weekly ecological momentary assessment prompts on their clinical practice day.
+These prompts captured patient-safety risk noticing, appropriate response, escalation or supervisor discussion, perceived confidence, stress, and reflective depth.
+In addition, an explanatory qualitative component was conducted with selected intervention participants to explore how digital microlearning supported clinical readiness and safety-oriented behavior.
+The qualitative component focused on mechanisms such as scenario recall, cognitive load reduction, confidence to speak up, and implementation conditions.
+This study involved an educational intervention only and did not include invasive procedures, drugs, or medical devices.
+Participation was voluntary, and written informed consent was obtained from all participants.
+The study was approved by the Agri Ibrahim Cecen University Scientific Research Ethics Committee and was conducted in accordance with ethical principles for research involving human participants.

 Study Type